kris-chin/.dotfiles/TUTORIAL.md

 the file, `.xinitrc` only runs when X is started with `xstart`, when opened via a graphical loading screen, it looks for `.xprofile` instead of `.xinitrc`, so I just symlinked `.xprofile` to `.xinitrc`.

+# Display Managers (login screens)

+I guess I forgot about Display Managers.
+But they help the process of starting up the X server with a login screen.
+I use `ly`.
+I just installed it and enabled it's systemd service and its up-and-running just like that

 # nerd fonts
 Apparently, the upgrade to nerdfonts v3 moved some fonts and a lot of them are obsolete.
 This can affect some of the plugins in the terminal.
 This can manifest itself in neovim showing an invalid font but the terminal is just fine.